 (Beat) My mother's fate was also mine.
 While she gave birth to a daughter, I gave birth to a son.
-His father, a white man and a drunk, came after me-whenever he wished-with my master's blessing.
+His father was a drunk who came after mewhenever he wished-with my master's blessing.

 (Upper stage.
-Silhouette of YOUNG ELIZABETH lying down, behind a screen.
+Silhouette of YOUNG ELIZABETH seated, behind a screen.
 No sound.
 KIRKLAND approaches and she rises to meet him with clenched fists, pounding on his chest as he grabs her.
 He throws her down, then stands over her and begins unbuttoning his shirt.
 Silhouettes go dark.)